trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 And um maybe even, building an hashing system that actually gonna look at the relevant part, and like not care about timestamp, signature and like that.

-Even if we can have Modrinth and CurseForge implements that, directly show hash directly on the website, we'll have a good way to comparing differnt files together ignoring all the irrevelant part.
+Even if we can have Modrinth and CurseForge implements that, directly show hash directly on the website, we'll have a good way to comparing different files together ignoring all the irrelevant part.

 Willie: Sorry I do have a question about signature in like, the reproducibility.
 So when you say… I am assuming this is for Quilt, but like are the signatures embedded in the jar?
 Or they are like in the `.asc` files let's say, like separately?
 Cause like, usually it's like, it's the jar like the only reproducible thing, and you distribute the signature separetly from that, right?